Group-9-VUW/Mission-Control/project_requirement/Risks_1-3.md

 To avoid losing work due to technological problems, each team member will strive to:
 - Save their work regularly to keep an almost up-to-date version of their work.
 - Work on all their work seriously, even if they are repeating it.
-- Commit regularly to GitHub to protect against their device dying.
+- Commit regularly to GitLab to protect against their device dying.

 To avoid losing work due to technological problems, the team will strive to:
 - Split tasks into smaller units so work done each 'task' is less.